dardarlin/focus/README.md

    data-focus-next="define your next focus element"
 </code></pre>

-4.to see the engine interface,please see test/index.html
+4. to see the engine interface,please see test/index.html
 ***
 # principle